 It must be remembered that Jerusalem was still the center of apostate Judaism.
 If the prejudices of those in authority in Jerusalem resulted in opposition to Paul’s gospel of grace free from Mosaic ritual a split between the Jewish and Gentile members of the church would be created.
 A schism of this magnitude would effectively destroy the fledgling church.

-Paul brought Titus as a “test case” for the decision in front the the council.
+Paul brought Titus as a “test case” for the decision in front the council.
 He was a Greek saved during Paul’s missionary work.
 Where this confrontation first occurred at the church in Syrian Antioch, the truth that salvation was by grace alone without any additional requirement such as circumcision.

 The council in Jerusalem agreed with the church at Antioch and upheld the unity of the church.

 The false brethren referred to in verse 4 were the Judaizers.
 Judaizers were unsaved Jews who had infiltrated the church.
-These people had accepted Jesus as Messiah, but knew nothing of salvation by grace through the atoning sacrifice of Jesus on the cross.
+These people had accepted Jesus as Messiah but knew nothing of salvation by grace through the atoning sacrifice of Jesus on the cross.
 They clung to the salvation by works system of apostate and legalistic Judaism.
 This very system is what they were trying to bring into the church to displace the precious blood of Jesus.

 As an aside… How many of people sitting on pews in our churches have accepted Christ as their “Messiah” –– a political position in their lives?
-How many are still trusting in themselves –– their good deeds or offerings or sacraments to get rewarded with heaven?
+How many are still trusting in themselves –– trusting in good deeds or offerings or sacraments to get rewarded with heaven?
 How many have still not surrendered to Jesus Christ and accepted the gift of salvation only available from and through Him?

-Notice the reason Paul gives for not submitting to the ritual of circumcision: so the truth of the gospel would continue.
+Notice the reason Paul gives for not submitting to the ritual of circumcision, so the truth of the gospel would continue.

-Although Paul stressed his independence from the twelve apostles he also recognized their leadership.
+Although Paul stressed his independence from the twelve apostles, he also recognized their leadership.
 They weren’t superior to him, but he describes Peter, James and John as “pillars” of the Jerusalem church.
 They recognized Paul’s leadership in his ministry to the Gentiles as being equal the Peter’s ministry to the Jews.
 Paul and his commission are affirmed and symbolized by the three apostle leaders giving to Paul and Barnabas the right hand of fellowship.